 In a computer engineering degree program, the curriculum combines in-class instruction with laboratory studies.
 Coursework focuses on practical, industry application of math, physics and engineering design principles.
 Students tend to take courses in system design, software and hardware engineering, computer architecture and operating systems.
 They may also complete internships, which allow them to apply engineering principles to real-world situations and gain hands-on experience.

 While computer software engineers are not state-regulated, hardware engineers are typically required to obtain state licensure.
 The licensing process includes completion of an accredited, computer engineering degree program and passage of a preliminary exam followed by four years of supervised training in the field.
 Candidates may then sit for a final licensing exam and, upon passage, become licensed, professional engineers (PEs).

 Software engineers may choose to obtain certification to demonstrate their proficiency.
 Several computer science organizations, such as the Institute of Electrical and Electronics Engineers Computer Society, offer certification programs geared superficially toward software engineers.
 Many software companies also award certification to computer science professionals who prove expertise in their products.

-The U.S. Bureau of Labor Statistics (BLS), projects job growth for computer hardware engineers to increase by 3% over the 2014-2024 decade, and for computer software engineers to increase by 17% in that time.
-The BLS reported the average annual salaries as of May 2015 for computer hardware and software engineers to be $114,970 and $102,160, respectively.
+The U.S. Bureau of Labor Statistics (BLS), projects job growth for computer hardware engineers to increase as fast as the average over the 2018-2028 decade, and for computer software engineers to rapidly increase in that time.
+The BLS reported the average annual salaries as of May 2018 for computer hardware and software engineers to be $117,840 and $108,080, respectively.

 If you're passionate about computers and love the idea of developing computer hardware or software, then a position as a computer engineer would be ideal for you.
-While the job outlook for hardware engineers was expected to be slower than average from 2014-2024, employment opportunities for software engineers are projected to increase much faster than average during the same decade.
+While the job outlook for hardware engineers was expected to be above average from 2018-2028, employment opportunities for software engineers are projected to increase much faster than average during the same decade.